apple/ml-reversal-blessing/README.md

 ## 🌟 Highlights

 ### 💡 Key Concept
-**Reversal Blessing** demonstrates that right-to-left (R2L) factorization can outperform traditional left-to-right (L2R) approaches in specific MCQ reasoning tasks.
-We introduce "reverse thinking" - evaluating answer choices based on their likelihood of generating the question.
+Our paper demonstrates that right-to-left (R2L) factorization can outperform traditional left-to-right (L2R) approaches in specific MCQ reasoning tasks.
+We evaluate answer choices based on their likelihood of generating the question.

 <div align="center">
   <img src="figures/figure2.png" width="95%" alt="Comparison of forward vs. reverse thinking in MCQs">